 - These devices could have a negative affect by overstimulating the baby or disrupting the baby’s sleep cycle.

 - Can still hear music.
-If mom can hear it, baby can probably hear something, too.
+If a pregnant person can hear it, baby can probably hear something, too.

 - Benefit from being read to.
-When you read to an unborn baby, his/her heart rate will lower.
+When you read to an unborn baby, their heart rate will lower.